DIPlib/diplib/src/documentation/viewer.md

 in its own library, which must be linked separately if used.
 The viewer contains two main classes

-1. `dip::viewer::ImageViewer`, to visualize 2d 8-bit RGB images
+1. `dip::viewer::ImageViewer`, to visualize 2D 8-bit RGB images
-2. `dip::viewer::SliceViewer`, to visualize 2d slices of n-d (tensor) images
+2. `dip::viewer::SliceViewer`, to visualize 2D slices of nD (tensor) images

 More than one viewer can be active at the same time, and the separate windows are managed by a primitive window manager.
 Two libraries are